microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

 Note: Where `"<NAME>"` is the name of your choosing.
 For this walkthrough, the name used is the name of this sample: "nlp-with-dispatch".

+Then set the `"botFilePath"` value in [appsettings.json](appsettings.json) with the name of your .bot file.

 After creating the .bot file, it is recommended to change the name of the endpoint service from the name of the bot to `"development"`.
 This is for local development and testing purposes.
 An example of the modified `"endpoint"`-type service can be found below:
 ```json
 {